realA10001986/Time-Circuits-Display/README.md

 Room condition mode can be used together with [World Clock mode](#world-clock-mode); if both are enabled, only one alternative time and only temperature is shown.
 To toggle RC and WC mode simultaneously, type "113" and press ENTER.

-Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo display](#speedometer) is idle most of the time in a typical home setup.
+Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo](#speedometer) is idle most of the time in a typical home setup.
 To give it more of a purpose, the firmware can display ambient temperature on the speedo while idle.

 In order to use a temperature/humidity sensor, no special configuration is required.
 If a sensor is detected by the firmware during boot, it will be used.